Long Branch: Keys to the City

 How old is Long Branch?
 It goes all the way back to 1668.

-According to local folklore, in 1665 five associates from the original Monmouth Patent holders (John Slocum, Eliakim Wardell, Jasper and Peter Parker and George Hulett) first came to Monmouth County (then the British colony of New Jersey) to find suitable land and more religious freedom.
+According to local folklore, five associates from the original Monmouth Patent holders (John Slocum, Eliakim Wardell, Jasper and Peter Parker and George Hulett) first came to Monmouth County (then the British colony of New Jersey) in 1665 to find suitable land and more religious freedom.

 By April 1668 the settlers were seeking to resolve a land acquisition dispute with Native American locals.
 Starting at dawn at a spot near today’s North Lower Broadway, Slocum engaged in a “two out of three falls” wrestling match with Lenape tribe member Vow-a-Vapon.
 Under the terms, if Slocum won he could buy all the land that he could “walk off” in one day.
 If he lost his group had to leave the area with nothing.
 This pivotal contest took place under a tree on the southwest corner of today’s Ocean Avenue and Broadway, according to the Complete Descriptive Guide to Long Branch, NJ from 1868.